andre-ye/uni/docs/nsciences/astr-101/textbook.md

 - Most stars are smaller and less luminous than the Sun
 - Most material in the universe cannot be observed directly via the electromagnetic spectrum

+### 26.4: The Extragalatic Distance Scale
+- We need to know how far away a galaxy is before we compute other important properties
+- Cepheids -- intrinsically luminous variable stars
+- Stars are not standard bulbs -- it is not true that brighter stars must be farther away.
+Type 1a supernovas are easily visible and reach the same luminosity at maximum light.
+- The luminosity of a spiral galaxy is realted to its rotational velocity

 ---

 ## Chapter 27: Active Galaxies, Quasars, and Supermassive Black Holes